MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer.md

 Compute services vary based on the level of management they offer, from those managed entirely by you, to those managed entirely by the platform:

-- **Raw Virtual Machines**: everything is managed by you, it needs a custom scaling solution
+- **Raw Virtual Machines** - Everything is managed by you, it needs a custom scaling solution
-- **Azure Container Instances (ACI)**: everything is managed by your but in a container, it needs a custom scaling solution
+- **Azure Container Instances (ACI)** - Everything is managed by your but in a container, it needs a custom scaling solution
-- **Virtual Machine Scale Sets** / **Batch**: manages the scaling of Virtual Machines on your behalf based on rules you define
+- **Virtual Machine Scale Sets** / **Batch** - Manages the scaling of Virtual Machines on your behalf based on rules you define
-- **Service Fabric** / **Azure Kubernetes Service (AKS)**: manages the orchestration of containers on your behalf
+- **Service Fabric** / **Azure Kubernetes Service (AKS)** - Manages the orchestration of containers on your behalf
-- **PlayFab Multiplayer Servers**: higher level orchestration of game servers on your behalf, running on top of Azure.
+- **PlayFab Multiplayer Servers** - Higher level orchestration of game servers on your behalf, running on top of Azure.
 For more information see [PlayFab Multiplayer Servers](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/servers/).

 ### Operating System